-With the news that yet another director has left the Gambit movie, we’ve put together the following timeline – which appears to demonstrate just how cursed the cinematic version of the character seems to be.
+With the news that production has been halted indefinitely after yet another director left the X-Men spin-off movie, we’ve put together the following timeline – which appears to demonstrate just how cursed the cinematic version of the character seems to be.

 2003 – Bryan Singer hires Hugh Jackman’s stunt double, James Bamford, to play Gambit in X2, and they shoot a cameo scene.
 Singer deletes the scene, deciding that he needs a more high-profile actor to play the popular character.

 2005 – Developing The Last Stand, writers Simon Kinberg and Zak Penn consider including Gambit in a cameo role.
 Josh Holloway is approached, but is unable to commit because of his Lost schedule.
 Channing Tatum is also considered, but the character is written out of the script before casting can be confirmed.

 2007 – Gambit is written into X-Men Origins: Wolverine.
 Channing Tatum is re-approached for the role, but is tied up making GI Joe: The Rise Of Cobra.
 Taylor Kitsch is cast, signing a three-picture deal.
 Fox executive Jeff Katz is confident Gambit will be well-received, saying, “there is a level of strategy in how we grow these things, and what characters can transition between multiple films.”